You’re being misled.

 Wow, forget a night out in Kabul, these marathons are dangerous.
 They should charge the thugs organizing them with criminal negligence.

 But in terms of actual population data — because a statistic without a frame of reference is worthless — the “1 in 100k” stat is magnitudes lower than the rate of sudden cardiac death in the general population, which is 13 in 1000.

 Apply proper context and suddenly 1 in 100,000 is no cause for alarm.

 Now consider that we don’t know if that one unlucky bastard out of 100K had a heart condition before opting to run his deadly marathon.

 So that scary 1 in 100,000 stat can be summed up as “something that basically doesn’t happen statistically, but when it does happen could very well be due to a pre-existing issue that wasn’t screened for.”

-According to physical therapist Jonathan Fass, this is a classic example of how unscrupulous people lie — or how incompetent people fuck up — with statistics.
+This is how unscrupulous people lie — or how incompetent people fuck up — with statistics.